ibarraz5/capstone1-website/wea/README.md

 Before running this application, make sure your database is up-to-date with the latest schema and has some sample data to query.
 You can use Alex's `database_schema.sql` query to set up the database and then created your own sample data, or you can use the `alert_db_setup.sql` query found this project's root directory to create both the schema and populate it with sample data.
+It is recommended that you re-run one of these queries at the beginning of each sprint and anytime you pull down changes related to this project.

 ## Starting the Server